zettsu-t/sudokusse/sudokusse.md

 ## Bibliography and acknowledgments

-1. I cite the sudoku solver algorithm and puzzle examples from the book.
+1. I cite the Sudoku solver algorithm and puzzle examples from the book.

   Dennis E. Shasha (May 2007), "Puzzles for Programmers and Pros", Wrox (I read its Japanese translation published by Ohmsha.
 See my Japanese